ctc-nt/NAGATO/README.md

 Reference
 ------------
 - [Robot Framework Libraries docs](./docs/index.md)
-Link to the list of keywords in Robot Framework Libraries provided by NAGATOO
+Link to the list of keywords in Robot Framework Libraries provided by NAGATO
 - [Contribution](./POLICIES_ja.md)
 Link to a page describing NAGATO's release policy and contributions